demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

    iv.
 Commit the PAN-OS instance by running the PanoramaCommitConfiguration playbook.

    v.
-You can now register IP addresses to, or unregister IP addresses from, the IP tag by running the [panorama-register-ip-tag](#panorama-register-ip-tag) command, or [panorama-unregister-ip-tag command](#panorama-unregister-ip-tag), respectively, without committing the PAN-OS instance.
+You can now register IP addresses to, or unregister IP addresses from the IP tag by running the [panorama-register-ip-tag](#panorama-register-ip-tag) command, or [panorama-unregister-ip-tag command](#panorama-unregister-ip-tag), respectively, without committing the PAN-OS instance.

 * Create a predefined security profiles with the best practices by Palo Alto Networks.
 * Get security profiles best practices as defined by Palo Alto Networks.
-For more inforamtion about Palo Alto Networks best practices, visit [Palo Alto Networks best practices](https://docs.paloaltonetworks.com/best-practices/9-0/internet-gateway-best-practices/best-practice-internet-gateway-security-policy/create-best-practice-security-profiles).
+For more information about Palo Alto Networks best practices, visit [Palo Alto Networks best practices](https://docs.paloaltonetworks.com/best-practices/9-0/internet-gateway-best-practices/best-practice-internet-gateway-security-policy/create-best-practice-security-profiles).
 * Apply security profiles to specific rule.
 * Set default categories to block in the URL filtering profile.
 * Enforce WildFire best practice.